 First, research your new destination’s rules and regulations about bringing pets.
-Start by contacting your local transportation office to see if there are any breed restrictions, quarantine requirements, and timeline for vaccinations.
+Start by contacting your local personal property office to see if there are any breed restrictions, quarantine requirements, and timeline for vaccinations.
 Check the Defense Travel Management Office’s Pet FAQ for more information.

 Will my pet's expenses be reimbursed?

 For civilian employees, pet quarantine fees and transportation charges are included in the Miscellaneous Expense Allowance (MEA) you receive.
 This applies to dogs, cats, and other house pets.
 Other animals like horses, fish, birds, and rodents are excluded because of their size, exotic nature, and shipping restrictions.

 How are my pets going to get there?

 During the summer months, most airlines won’t ship pets due to the heat, therefore it may be wise to let them stay with friends or family.
 You could send them home in advance or bring them to your new location after the temperatures have cooled down.
 Plus, you may be eligible to ship your pets via the Patriot Express Air Mobility Command Flight.

 If you’re traveling OCONUS, coordinate with your Sponsor, or new teammate to meet you at the airport.
 A friendly smile from someone who understands what you just went through goes a long way.
-If your sponsor or organization is not available, reach out to the Transportation Office and they can help coordinate for someone to meet you at the airport to ensure you know where to get settled.
+If your sponsor or organization is not available, reach out to the local personal property office and they can help coordinate for someone to meet you at the airport to ensure you know where to get settled.

 Have your important documents in a file ready to go when you land and go through customs.